 The company eventually rebranded to Toplus Global and went into the business of high-end seafood restaurants and wedding venues.
-“Ding Xian” is one of the most famous seafood restaurants in Taiwan, and has branches in Taipei, Taichung, and Kaohsiung.
-"Amazing Hall" meanwhile is a exhibition center that houses eight large wedding halls and one marine manor.
+“Ding Xian” is one of the most famous seafood restaurants in Taiwan and has branches in Taipei, Taichung, and Kaohsiung.
+"Amazing Hall," meanwhile, is a exhibition center that houses eight large wedding halls and one marine manor.

 The first-ever Ding Xian restaurant was established in Taichung over two decades ago.
 The restaurant gained a reputation for serving not only fresh and delicious seafood, but also giving customers the complete dining experience.
 European designs and decorations surround Ding Xian’s interior, with imported crystal chandeliers and classic European tableware creating an aesthetic that transports diners into different periods in European history.

-Amazing Hall on the other hand is the perfect place for any type of wedding celebration.
+Amazing Hall, on the other hand, is the perfect place for any type of wedding celebration.
 According to information listed on their website, Amazing Hall has served over one million customers since its inception, making it Taiwan’s go-to wedding establishment.
 The eight wedding halls have their own distinct and spacious design, and similar to Ding Xian, European-centered designs take center stage which adds to each wedding hall’s elegant yet relaxed vibe.
 Amazing Hall, through its highly skilled wedding designers, also aims to provide delicate and professional services that create the perfect experience for newly wedded couples.

 With Ding Xian and Amazing Hall’s success, Toplus Global is aiming to be a major player in the food and beverage industry.
-The company’s vision, “becoming the most representative food and beverage brand in Taiwan” and being an “irreplaceable wedding venue for reception”, signifies the company’s intent in recreating one of the country’s biggest industries.
+The company’s vision, “becoming the most representative food and beverage brand in Taiwan” and being an “irreplaceable wedding venue for reception”, signifies the company’s intent to recreate one of the country’s biggest industries.
 Already having a stronghold in Taiwan’s domestic market, the company is also looking to expand its operations around the world.

 Before becoming a restaurant and wedding reception giant, Toplus Global made its name in the optoelectronics business.
 The company even started with a different name, Hi-Light Tek, and was engaged in the cutting and distribution of diffusers, optical lens and films.